pauliustumosa/money/doc/Formatting.rst

 BitcoinSupportedMoneyFormatter.
 This formatter decorates the IntlMoneyFormatter.
 If none of the two is matching your needs, you can write your own formatter by implementing the interface MoneyFormatter.

 In order to use the IntlMoneyFormatter you will need the intl extension.
-Please find an example below.
+Below you will find an example how to use this formatter.
+Please be aware that using the intl extension can give different results per system.

 .. code-block:: php